 For example, Amex has the “Pay With Points” feature, whereby you can typically redeem points for one cent each toward the cost of a flight purchase (it’s an alternative to transferring to airline and hotel partners).

-However, the Business Platinum Card® from American Express (review) offers a 35% rebate on Pay With Points airline bookings, meaning you could get up to 1.54 cents of value per point.
+However, the Business Platinum Card® from American Express (review) offers up to a 35% rebate on Pay With Points airline bookings, meaning you could get up to 1.54 cents of value per point.
 If you have multiple cards, then all the points you earn on cards could potentially be used at that rate toward airfare.

 Similarly, pooling points is useful if you plan on closing down one of your accounts, since you can still keep your points balance live as long as you keep at least one Membership Rewards card open.
 That’s why a no annual fee card (Rates & Fees) like The Blue Business® Plus Credit Card from American Express (review) is so valuable, since you can maintain your full Amex account without paying an annual fee, should you decide to close other cards.